itsxPriyanka/Rule_Engine-with-AST/README.md

 node server.js

-In a new terminal, navigate to the client directory (if applicable) and start the React app: npm start
+In a new terminal, navigate to the client directory  and start the React app: npm start